ginny100/ZenCycle/README.md

 ## Intro

-**🪷 ZenCycle** is a browser extension designed to help you regain focus and boost productivity by incorporating the Pomodoro technique with website-blocking feature.
+**🪷 ZenCycle** is a Chrome extension designed to help you regain focus and boost productivity by incorporating the Pomodoro technique with website-blocking feature.
 With customizable focus and break durations, this extension empowers you to manage distractions and stay on track with your tasks.

 ## Features